-This 5-Ingredient Shrimp Alfredo is a cinch to make, takes under 30 minutes and tastes even better than anything you’ll find at a restaurant.
+This Shrimp Alfredo (5 Ingredients!) is THE BEST Alfredo you’ll ever taste.
+It’s a cinch to make, takes under 30 minutes and tastes even better than anything you’ll find at a restaurant.
 All you need is fettuccine noodles, heavy cream, good parmesan cheese, shrimp, and a little bit of butter!

 I find when I’m craving alfredo sauce, but want something a bit lighter, I’ll go for my Mom’s version, but when I’m not counting calories in the least, like today, I’ll throw caution to the wind and make a version somewhere in the middle of hers and the restaurant version swimming in sauce.